Close

 Pictures and videos of the scene can also be valuable when establishing circumstances surrounding the crash, such as weather and road conditions.
 Furthermore, pictures may be used to prove property damage.
 Lastly, it can be valuable for car accident victims to write down or record their personal recollections of the accident while their memory is fresh.

 Victims should also be careful with what they say immediately after an accident.
 It may be natural for individuals to apologize after a car crash, even if it was not their fault.
 However, a simple apology can be interpreted as an admission of guilt.
-Our Naperville car accident lawyers can offer more in-depth advice regarding what to do after a car accident in your specific case.
+Our car accident lawyers can offer more in-depth advice regarding what to do after a car accident in your specific case.

 Gathering Evidence